 Unfortunately, raffles, giveaways, or “chances-to-win” are not allowed on Patreon, as they are technically a form of gambling.
 In order to stay in accordance with our state’s gambling laws, if we catch wind of you offering a raffle as a reward, we’ll kindly ask you to remove it.

-I’m so glad you asked!
-Check out Zombie Orpheus Entertainment, CPG Grey and Adam Johnston for successful creators with awesome rewards.
+We recommend checking out our explore page to see what other successful creators are doing.
 If you’re ever stuck on what kinds of rewards you should offer, you can always start off simple and ask your community what they’d love to receive in exchange for their pledge to you.